Amphetamines

 Side Effects:

-• Using more than one stimulant drug at a time drug can put your heart under significant stress.
+• Using large amounts or more than one stimulant drug at a time drug can put your heart under significant stress.

 • Use in a safe environment with trusted company and tell someone you are with what you are taking.